Minimal rational curves on complete symmetric varieties: Complete symmetric varieties

 \subsection{Some cases of simple type}

-In this subsection we use previous techniques and the results in the group case to briefly describe the unique minimal family in some of the cases of simple type.
+In this subsection we use previous techniques and the results in the group case to briefly describe the unique family of minimal rational curves in some of the cases of simple type.
 We refer to Table \ref{table-class} for the different cases of the classification.
 A different approach, working in all cases is developed in Section \ref{sec:cas-adjoint}.